IFLY theworld.com

 A very complete and convenient way to see Ayutthaya is a package.
 There are several operators, for example Grand Pearl Cruises or River Sun Cruises.
 Early morning you depart by bus from River City (next to Royal orchid Sheraton).
 In one hour you drive to Bang Pa-in Palace.
 Next you will visit three of Ayutthaya’s most famous temples in the old centre of Ayutthaya.
 Wat Phrasrisanphet, Wihan Phramongkhon Bophit with a huge golden Buddha and Wat Mahatad with the famous Buddha face in a tree.

-Wat Po and massage school (1 hr + 1 hr)
+Wat Po Massage school (1 hr)

 Floating Market (½ day)